Mikito-Coder/PreworkiOS/README.md

 Submitted by:Ifeoluwakiitan Ayandosu

-Color change is an app that Randomizes the color of the screen>
+Color change serves as a platform to showcase the name, school, and job aspirations of its creator.
+Additionally, it features a button that, upon clicking, dynamically changes the background color of the app to a random color with each interaction.

 Time spent: 2 hours spent in total